Lynda Laurence

 Lynda Laurence (also spelled Lawrence, born Lynda Tucker; February 20, 1949) is an American singer.
 The youngest daughter of Louise and Ira Tucker, a gospel songwriter, producer, and singer, Laurence's siblings are Sundray Tucker and Ira Tucker Jr.

-Laurence is best known for being a part of two Motown acts: Stevie Wonder's backup group The Third Generation, and a member of The Supremes from April 1972 through October 1973, performing alongside lead singer Jean Terrell and founding member Mary Wilson, replacing Cindy Birdsong after her departure from the group.
+Laurence is best known for being a part of two Motown acts: Stevie Wonder's backup group The Third Generation, and a member of the Supremes from April 1972 through October 1973, performing alongside lead singer Jean Terrell and founding member Mary Wilson, replacing Cindy Birdsong after her departure from the group.

 Biography

 Early years

 Laurence began her career singing with a group named the Pendelles.
 Her sister, Sundray Tucker, was also in this group.
-She eventually made her way to Stevie Wonder's group Third Generation a predecessor to Wonderlove in 1969.
+She eventually made her way to Stevie Wonder's group Third Generation, a predecessor to Wonderlove, in 1969.

 At this time, her sister was going by the name Cindy Scott, and rejoined Laurence in the group.
 Laurence, Scott and a third member, cousin Terri Hendricks, were billed as "The Third Generation" toured with Wonder to promote his single "Signed, Sealed, Delivered I'm Yours", which prominently featured Laurence on back-up vocals.

 The Supremes (1972–1973)

-In 1972, Mary Wilson, who chose to continue the legacy of The Supremes after the departure of Florence Ballard in 1967 and lead singer Diana Ross in 1970, was about to lose another member of the group, Cindy Birdsong, who was expecting a baby.
+In 1972, Mary Wilson, who chose to continue the legacy of the Supremes after the departure of Florence Ballard in 1967 and lead singer Diana Ross in 1970, was about to lose another member of the group, Cindy Birdsong, who was expecting a child.